Reviving the Art of Cherokee Beadwork

 Floral Journey With A Twist, a beaded bandolier bag acquired by the Cherokee Nation, is included in the WINIKO: Life of an Object exhibit at the First Americans Museum, Oklahoma City, OK.
 The exhibit helped FAM celebrate its grand opening in 2021.

-Exhibitions and Collections Featuring Bandolier Bags
+Exhibitions & Collections Featuring Beadwork

 As part of the "Chiefs, Clans & Kin" exhibit, When the Highlands Met the Mounds bandolier bag appeared in the Living Arts Center of Tulsa from May 6 through June 19, 2022, then moved to the Choctaw Cultural Center in Durant, Oklahoma, where it was on display from July 23 to Dec.
 31, 2022.Â